Docs

 Shop Around.

-Just like savvy shoppers may buy produce at one store and deli meats at another, sharp bettors shop around for the best lines.
+Sharp bettors shop around for the best lines.
 A line of +155 against +150 may not seem like much to a novice, but for a +EV bettor, every additional implied percentage point goes a long way toward long-term success.
+Use our Arbitrage Scanner to compare odds across multiple sportsbooks.

 Look Early, Look Often.

-True sharps pounce at lines when they’re at their most vulnerable, which is usually right after they’re released.
+True sharps pounce at lines when they’re at their most vulnerable, usually right after they’re released.
+To identify value before the market adjusts, explore options using our Value Bets Scanner to catch opportunities early.

 Should I Consider EV for my Sports Bets?